Secondary Suite Incentive

 I want to build a backyard suite, will it qualify for funding?

-No, at this time backyard suites are not included in the scope of this incentive.
+No, at this time backyard suites are not included in the scope of the incentive program.

 Will suites with older permits be eligible?